google.com,pub-8802863805012006.,DIRECT,f08c47fec0942fa0

 • Often there are too many distractions and more interesting activities that draw your attention and become more pronounced when writing on a difficult section or topic.

-5. How to overcome writer’s block in research papers?
+How to overcome writer’s block in Academic Writing?

 1. The fundamental step is ‘DON’T PANIC’.
 Frightened minds become more dysfunctional.
 This will create more chaos, and confusion, and significantly aggravate the situation.